Martyrdom in Judaism: Jewish-Babylonian War

-The Jewish-Babylonian War lasted from 601 to 586 BCE.
-It included many battles and two sieges of Jerusalem, the Siege of Jerusalem (597 BCE) and the Siege of Jerusalem (587 BCE).
-The final siege resulted in the complete destruction of the First Temple by the Babylonian Empire.
+Judah's revolts against Babylon lasted from 601 to 586 BCE.
+It included many battles and two sieges of Jerusalem, the one in 579 BCE and another in 587 BCE.
+The final siege resulted in the complete destruction of Solomon's Temple by the Neo-Babylonian Empire.

-Since these events took place so long ago the main records are Biblical as well as some information gleaned from archaeology.
+Since these events took place so long ago, the main records are Biblical as well as some information gleaned from archaeology.
 Certainly many thousands, if not hundreds of thousands, of Jews were killed and martyred during this period in history.

-An indication of how seriously Jews and Judaism regard the scope, tragedy and impact of the destruction of the First Temple and the catastrophic impact on their land, the Kingdom of Judah, and their subsequent Babylonian Exile.
+An indication of how seriously Jews and Judaism regard the scope, tragedy and impact of the destruction of the First Temple and the catastrophic impact on their land, the Kingdom of Judah, and their subsequent Babylonian captivity.
 Many Jewish fast days and mourning periods were instituted and observed since ancient times, all of which also commemorate the martyrdom of Jews in those times: